haydenbspence/haydenbspence/README.md

 I am Hayden B. Spence

-I have a dog and I like to go on hikes.
+- I have a dog

-# I am currently working on:
+- I enjoy the outdoors

 <!--
 **haydenbspence/haydenbspence**